danielrios12/An-lise-de-curvas-de-luz---monolipo/README.rst

 The most simple way to have all the needed packages is to install a full python distribution using for example Anaconda.
 If you already have Anaconda installed, you still may need to install the 3.6 version and some packages.

 To verify if you have anaconda installed, just look at the answer of ``which python`` command in a terminal.
-If it points to a directory which name contains "anaconda", it means that you already have anaconda installed .
+If it points to a directory which name contains "anaconda", it means that you already have anaconda installed.

 If you don't have anaconda installed: The anaconda package is available following this link: `https://www.continuum.io/downloads <https://www.continuum.io/downloads>`_.
 We will use the python 3.6 package.
 Once done, from a new terminal, do the following: ::